Giade

-Giade is a Local Government Area of Bauchi State, Nigeria.
-Its headquarters are in the town of Giade.
-It become local government in 1996.
-The most dominantly spoken languages in the area are Hausa and Fulfulde.
-Fulani are The largest tribe in the LGA.
+Giade is a town and Local Government Area of Bauchi State, Nigeria.
+It become a local government in 1996.
+Dominated mainly by the Fulani tribe.
+Hausa and Fulfulde are the most spoken languages.

 It has an area of 668 km^{2} and a population of 156,969 at the 2006 census.
 The postal code of the area is 750.

 Climate

-Giade's wet season is humid, mainly gloomy, and has year-round highs and lows of 56 to 103 degrees Fahrenheit.
+Giade's wet season is humid, mainly gloomy, and has year-round highs and lows of 13 to 39.4 degrees Celsius or 56 to 103 degrees Fahrenheit.

 Climate change is causing a temperature trend of warmer and colder temperatures.